 Loyalty… Unconsciously or consciously, it influences us every day.
 Although the noun ‘loyalty’ was first evidenced in the 15th century, some scientists say that we are hard-wired for it.
 Search for ‘loyalty research’ on the internet and within seconds you have billions of articles at your disposal, all claiming to have the rulebook on loyalty.
-But what is the added value of a static rulebook in times of continuously changing consumer behaviour, high customer expectations, technological advancements and an infinite number of choices?
+But what is the added value of a static rulebook in times of continuously changing consumer behavior, high customer expectations, technological advancements, and an infinite number of choices?
 Let’s go back to the beginning.

 Essence of loyalty

 While the world is evolving, the essence of loyalty is not.
 Loyalty is based on a mix of emotions and memory.
 Loyalty gives purpose and steers happiness.

 As neurological studies show, when exposed to their favorite brands, the part of a shopper’s brain that is associated with emotional memory retrieval comes to life.
 This, in turn, releases feel-good chemicals, positively impacting decision making.
 Once a loyal relationship has begun, shoppers will feel a sense of pleasure, giving them automatic rewards when exposed to a brand.
 These physical changes in the human brain’s reward system, called the ‘corpus striatum’, reinforce shopper loyalty and justify brand preferences.